 About the Artist

 Mary Jo Olsen is a native of California.
-Her home and studio are now located in Bellingham, in the state of Washington.
+Her home and studio are now located in San Diego.
 She attended UCLA and has studied art at the Brentwood Art Center in Los Angeles and at the Glassel School of Fine Arts in Houston, Texas.
 Mary Jo has also studied with Carl Molno, Fritz Scholder, Peter Kahn, Ricci Stephenson, and Polly Hammett.